 Cash is represented by cash in hand and deposits with financial institutions repayable without penalty on notice of not more than 24 hours.
-Cash equivalents are investments that mature in 30 days or less from the date of acquisition and that are readily convertible to known amounts of cash with insignificant risk of change in value.
+Cash equivalents are investments that are convertible to known amounts of cash with an insignificant risk of change in value (no loss of interest).
+The Council therefore treats all fixed term deposits, which have no contractual provision for early redemption, and if they were redeemed early would suffer a penalty of at least a loss of interest, as investments.